daniellerivera/Rhinella_granulosa/README.md

 ## Overview

 This repository contains all code and scripts used to perform the analyses in Rivera et al. (2022), including admixture analysis, introgression tests, phylogenetic inference, and spatial genetic clustering.
-Any files which are too large to store on GitHub are stored on the Dryad repository.

 ## Requirements